Lankum: False Lankum (2023–present)

 In 2023, Lankum were nominated for the Mercury Prize for their fourth album, False Lankum.
 They said about the prize: “It’s pretty crazy, considering where we started off twenty years ago as a joke band playing at parties and squats…”.
 When asked why they thought this album had been spotted or picked up, they said: "I think it might be the first time we’ve fully nailed the sound that we’ve been going for over the last few albums…it took a couple of decades".
 Lankum lost the award to the Ezra Collective.

 Lankum played three sold out concerts at Dublin's Vicar Street, 29th - 31st May 2023.
 These were recorded and released as the album Live in Dublin in 2024.
 The concerts were also broadcast in a RTÉ Radio 1 programme, Gig on One broadcast 13th August 2023.

 In November 2023, a Lankum concert in Germany was cancelled because of pro-Palestine statements made by the band.
 The album won the 2024 RTÉ Choice Music Prize.

 In May 2024, Lankum's album False Lankum was nominated for the Best Album Ivor Novello Award.

 Lankum released a cover of The Specials' "Ghost Town" on 31 October 2025 through Rough Trade Records, originally created as a contribution to Oona Doherty’s dance show Specky Clark.
+In March 2026, a version of the Lankum's song "Hunting the Wren" with Fontaines D.C. singer Grian Chatten was part of the soundtrack for the movie Peaky Blinders: The Immortal Man.